Alexg2195/climbingGames/README.md

 If no player name is inputed no score will be recorded.

 ##P.S.
-This is a work in progress and was not an original idea but an attempt to make a better program, incorrporate more games, and also keep it free.
-As a past climbing coach I understand how valuble something like this is to keep syke high and to mix is up with fun activities within the whole climbing community.
+This is a work in progress and was not an original idea but an attempt to make a better program, incorporate more games, and also keep it free.
+As a past climbing coach I understand how valuable something like this is to keep syke high and to mix is up with fun activities within the whole climbing community.